nextrap/nextrap-element-image/README.md

 ## Release Notes

-For detailed information about changes in each version, please refer to the [RELEASE_NOTES.md](RELEASE_NOTES.md) file.
+For detailed information about changes in each version, please take a look at the [RELEASE_NOTES.md](RELEASE_NOTES.md) file.

 ## Contributing